anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-25-Extreme-Gradient-Boosting-with-XGBoost-Part-4.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="4.1.5-Preprocessing-within-a-pipeline">4.1.5 Preprocessing within a pipeline<a class="anchor-link" href="#4.1.5-Preprocessing-within-a-pipeline"> </a></h4><p>Now that you've seen what steps need to be taken individually to properly process the Ames housing data, let's use the much cleaner and more succinct DictVectorizer approach and put it alongside an XGBoostRegressor inside of a scikit-learn pipeline.</p>
+<h4 id="Preprocessing-within-a-pipeline">Preprocessing within a pipeline<a class="anchor-link" href="#Preprocessing-within-a-pipeline"> </a></h4><p>Now that you've seen what steps need to be taken individually to properly process the Ames housing data, let's use the much cleaner and more succinct DictVectorizer approach and put it alongside an XGBoostRegressor inside of a scikit-learn pipeline.</p>
 <ul>
 <li><p>Instructions</p>
 <ul>